-If you're interested in mining Ethereum?
-Well, Congratulations!
-You're in the right place.
+If you're interested in mining Ethereum, you're in the right place.
 By following this guide, you'll learn everything you need to know about Ethereum mining.
 I expect you already know what Ethereum is and how it works from our previous guide on What is Ethereum.
 Let us start by analyzing why we need this kind of mining in the first place.

 So where does all of this mining take place and where does the Ether come from?
 Well, your computer is solving math problems to make sure no one makes transactions on the Ethereum network that aren't true.
 If your computer manages to solve the problem, you get rewarded.
 And that is called mining.
 Everyone has an opportunity to help solve these problems and claim rewards.